AliceLR/megazeux/arch/msvc/README.txt

 correctness may be enriched, by leveraging the different advantages of different compilers.
 This has certainly been true of the ports to 64bit platforms, and will hopefully be true of compiler diversity.

+(EDIT: This premise was soon realized after finding several _bugs_ in libmodplug that GCC had erroneously not detected.
+QED.)

 VISUAL STUDIO LIMITATIONS AND WORKAROUNDS